-The Master of Science in Corporate Financial Management is an 18-month program (3 semesters) and is available in both full-time and part-time basis.
-The program requires a minimum of 90 ECTS.
-In general, the program is well structured, its objectives are in accordance with the overall strategy of the School and the University and the intended learning outcomes stem from and are consistent with the content of the program.
+In general, the program is well structured, its objectives are in accordance with the overall strategy of the Department of Finance, Accounting and Management Science and the Technological University of Cyprus and the intended learning outcomes stem from and are consistent to the content of the program.
 The purpose, objectives, and learning outcomes are clearly communicated and well-justified.
-The expected learning outcomes of the program are known to the students from the first week of the semester through the course syllabi, the course outlines, the website of the program and the Moodle electronic platform.
-Overall, the program seeks to prepare students for leadership and managerial roles in profit and non-profit organizations in the global competitive business environment.
+The expected learning outcomes of the program are to be communicated to the students from the first week of the semester through the course syllabuses, the course outlines, the website of the program and the Moodle electronic platform.
+Overall, the program seeks to prepare students for leadership and managerial roles in financial and non-financial firms operating in the global competitive business environment as well as in accountancy firms where Cyprus has a strong tradition.